Bitcoin-com/golden-ticket/README.md

 ### Create addresses

-1. Open `create-addresses.js` and add your mnemonic
-2. `npm run create-addresses`.
-This will create `n` paper wallets w/ cashAddr and privkeyWIF.
-This will also create `addresses.csv` for importing in to a spreadsheet.
+Run `npm run create-addresses`.

+This will create `n` privkeyWIFs as a QR code saved to a PDF.

 ### Redeem Unclaimed Funds

-1. Open `redeem-unclaimed-funds.js` and add your mnemonic
-2. `npm run redeem-unclaimed-funds` to have funds sent back to the funders cashAddr
+Run `npm run redeem-unclaimed-funds` to have funds sent back to the funders cashAddr